 Mr. Olsen joined Rheonix Inc. in 2015 as vice president of engineering.
 He has previously served in senior level positions within engineering and program management with Fortune 500 companies in the in vitro diagnostics market.
 Mr. Olsen was the senior project manager at Hologic, where he managed cross-functional project teams working on the development and deployment of new product features.
 In addition, he was a program manager, leading multiple cross-functional product development teams globally and managing both assay and system product development at Siemens Healthcare Diagnostics, Life Technologies Applied Biosystems and Fluidigm Corporation.
 He also served as director of engineering at Life Technologies, where he managed a department in the advanced technologies and systems division.
 He has a proven record of driving the development and commercialization of market-leading biotechnology and medical device instrumentation, software and assay products.

 Mr. Olsen studied mechanical engineering at the University of New Haven and holds a B.S. in engineering management from DeVry University.

 Vice President of Strategy and MarketingView Bio

-Brooke Schwartz is a business leader with over 20 years of strategy and business development experience in life sciences, food and agriculture.
-Prior to joining Rheonix, she assisted clients in the food, beverage and environmental testing market with development, commercialization and adoption of new technologies.
-She previously led Life Technologies’ global Food and Environmental Testing business, and has held leadership roles in marketing and strategy at Applied Biosystems, Deloitte Consulting and Monsanto Company.
+Ms. Schwartz is a business leader with over 20 years of strategy and business development experience in life sciences, food and agriculture.
+Prior to joining Rheonix, she assisted life science companies with development, commercialization and adoption of new technologies.
+She previously led Life Technologies’ global food and environmental testing business, and has held leadership roles in marketing and strategy at Applied Biosystems, Deloitte Consulting and Monsanto Company.
 Ms. Schwartz serves as past Chair of the AOAC Research Institute.